meteran/gnext/README.md

 gNext is a Golang API-focused framework extending [Gin](https://github.com/gin-gonic/gin).
 Offers the API structuring, automates validation and generates documentation.
 It's compatible with the existing Gin handlers and Gin middlewares.
 Designed to simplify and boost development of JSON APIs.
-You can leave generic and boring stuff to gNext and purely focus on the business logic of your code.
+You can leave generic and boring stuff to gNext and purely focus on the business logic.

 ## Contents